 - Tax I.D. number to use on all checking and savings account: #23-7309306.
-NOTE: Tennessee Craft's executive director's signature must be included on all bank signature cards (please forward cards to state office for signature). - Tennessee Craft's (TACA) sales tax exemption number: #100093347 - For chapter-sponsored sales events, research and contact your regional office of the Tennessee Department of Revenue to request a Special Event Sales Tax Form and request instructions on remitting the completed form and collected taxes. - For individual artists who have a sales tax account with the Tennessee Dept of Revenue who sell at Tennessee Craft Fairs, Tennessee Craft's research has shown that sales of artwork, as tangible items, are taxable and that there is a threshold under which taxes on artwork sales are not due.
+NOTE: Tennessee Craft's executive director's signature must be included on all bank signature cards (please forward cards to state office for signature, or bank will provide another remote method, or may require all signatories to come into the bank).
+Tennessee Craft executive director and all chapter treasurers must have online access to bank accounts. - Mobile bank deposits In an infrequent situation where a mobile bank deposit is required, write "MDep bank name, date of deposit, and the mobile deposit confirmation number on the top right corner of the check.
+Safeguard the check in your chapter office file.
+If a photo was taken of the check with your phone, delete the check photo off of your phone immediately when you know see on your account that the deposit successfully posted. - Tennessee Craft's (TACA) sales tax exemption number: (contact TN Craft state office).
+To receive tax exemption on a purchase/payable, you must pay with a Tennessee Craft chapter bank card or cash in person, or pay online using a Tennessee Craft chapter bank card or EFT to chapter bank account.
+You may not pay personally and receive sales tax exemption. - For chapter-sponsored sales events, research and contact your regional office of the Tennessee Department of Revenue to request a Special Event Sales Tax Form and request instructions on remitting the completed form and collected taxes. - For individual artists who have a sales tax account with the Tennessee Dept of Revenue who sell at Tennessee Craft Fairs, Tennessee Craft's research has shown that sales of artwork, as tangible items, are taxable and that there is a threshold under which taxes on artwork sales are not due.
 It is the individual artist's responsibility to understand their sales tax duty and to claim sales revenue and pay sales tax accordingly.